 1. DuploCloud

-DuploCloud is a DevOps automation platform that allows developers to quickly provision secure and compliant infrastructure.
-Its integrated approach to continuous integration/continuous delivery (CI/CD) makes it easy to merge changes to your main branch while using automatic deployments to eliminate user error and accelerate release cycles.
+DuploCloud is a DevOps automation platform that allows developers to quickly provision infrastructure.
+And it will still be secure and compliant.
+Its seamless integration approach to continuous integration/continuous delivery (CI/CD) makes it easy to merge changes to your main branch.
+And it will use automatic deployments to eliminate user error and accelerate release cycles.
+This even works for the most complex deployments.

-While building on a Spinnaker infrastructure requires a significant investment in skilled DevOps roles, DuploCloud can reduce or outright remove the need to hire additional staff to handle your CI/CD processes.
-Its low-code/no-code interface allows team members with no public cloud technical background to provision infrastructure for cloud applications, all with intelligent guardrails to prevent compromised or non-compliant code from ever reaching production.
+Yes.
+Building on a Spinnaker infrastructure requires a significant investment in skilled DevOps roles.
+But DuploCloud can reduce or outright remove the need to hire additional staff to handle your CI/CD processes.
+Its low-code/no-code interface allows team members to provision infrastructure for cloud applications.
+And you don’t need a public cloud technical background.
+You’ll also get intelligent guardrails, enabling teams to prevent compromised or non-compliant code from reaching production.

 DuploCloud Pricing